Visas and immigration

-In some countries, visa application processing times are slower than usual following a full or partial shutdown.
+In some countries, visa application processing times are slower than usual.
 You must wait for your Student Visa application to be processed.
 You can't arrive as a visitor and switch status once you arrive here.
 If your visa application is very delayed, please contact the Student Immigration Team for advice.

 If you currently have a Student Visa that hasn't yet expired from a previous course of study, you must check whether you're eligible to make your new visa application in the UK or submit your visa application overseas.
 If you're eligible to apply for your visa in the UK, you must submit your visa application before the official course start date of your course as your previous visa is not transferrable.

 Some undergraduates and many postgraduates bring their families with them to Manchester for the duration of their study.

 If you are thinking of bringing your family, make sure you understand all of the immigration rules and find out exactly what is required before you and your family travel to the UK.
 You may find it helpful to consult the UK Council for International Student Affairs (UKCISA) website for further information, depending on when you plan to arrive in the UK.
 If you have any questions on bringing your family to the UK, please contact firstname.lastname@example.org.